 Finally, during the semester time, the AHTR Weekly is a platform for weekly posts on a range of pedagogy topics germane to Art History.

-Beth Harris is Dean of art and history at Khan Academy, where she produces short-form videos on art and history viewed by millions of people around the world.
-She works with leading museums to bring their content to new global audiences and acquires, edits, and publishes short essays on art and history by leading academics.
-Before joining Khan Academy, she was the first director of digital learning at The Museum of Modern Art, where she started MoMA Courses Online and co-produced educational videos, websites and apps.
-Before joining MoMA, Beth was Associate Professor and director of distance learning at the Fashion Institute of Technology where she taught both online and in the classroom.
+Beth Harris is co-founder and executive editor for Smarthistory and faculty emeritus at Khan Academy.
+She was the first director of digital learning at The Museum of Modern Art, where she started MoMA Courses Online and co-produced educational videos, websites and apps.
+Before joining MoMA, Beth was Associate Professor of art history and director of distance learning at the Fashion Institute of Technology where she taught both online and in the classroom.
 She has co-authored, with Dr. Steven Zucker, numerous articles on the future of education and the future of museums, topics she regularly addresses at conferences around the world.
 She received her Master’s degree from the Courtauld Institute of Art in London, and her doctorate in Art History from the Graduate Center of the City University of New York.

 Renee McGarry is the senior instructional designer at the Sotheby’s Institute of Art.
 (All views expressed here are her own.)
 If you catch her after one too many cups of coffee not only will she discuss the benefits of teaching art history survey in reverse chronological order but she’ll probably also tell you about that one time she ordered a quesadilla sin queso on a research trip in Oaxaca.